nriddiford/Investigating-structural-variation-in-cancer-genomes/CNV-Seq.md

 # About the tool

-CNV-Seq alows the detection of copy number variation using NGS data.
+CNV-Seq allows the detection of copy number variation using NGS data.

 # Input